 Worsened by the conduct of President Duterte in public, especially when he used euphemism or preferred to blast jokes hinting drug addicts are not humans—not entitled to human rights—is a clear manifestation of an intention to “wipe out” drug addicts without a due process of law.

-This is a clear arrogance of a leader who seemingly unmindful of the importance of human rights to all human beings alike—drug addicts, criminals, or the blameless.
+This is a clear arrogance of a leader who is seemingly unmindful of the importance of human rights to all human beings alike—drug addicts, criminals, or the blameless.
 Worst, a manifestation of a type of leadership highly likely determined to promote a culture of impunity—conduct worth investigating.

 Meanwhile, the New York Times told the world to stop this person (President Duterte) from advancing his war on drugs.
 It is a legitimate cause of journalism—sees no limits, speaks no restraints, and stands a definite side even if how unpopular that side is.